How to teach war in the Balkans?

 For a comprehensive analysis of 20th century history textbooks

 "Examining the past honestly, whether that is painful for some people or not, is the only way for societies to become mature and to build bridges to others," Canadian historian Margaret MacMillan once wrote.
-In some Balkan countries school children still use textbooks telling stories of a nation surrounded by enemies, with national heroes and foreign villains, cementing a world view that is at odds with the multi-ethnic nature of most of these states.
-A comprehensive analysis of 20th century history textbooks across the region would be a first step in the right direction.
+In most Balkan countries school children still learn from textbooks telling stories of a nation surrounded by enemies, with national heroes and foreign villains, cementing a world view that is at odds with the multi-ethnic nature of most of these states.
+A comprehensive analysis of history textbooks on the 20th century across the region, commissioned by foundations with a focus on democracy, could serve as a starting point for debates in those countries on how to teach their recent past.

 ESI report: Teaching War.
 How Croatian schoolbooks changed and why it matters (16 September 2015)